M17-Project/gr-m17/README.md

 **Recommendation:**
 Always consult with your local amateur radio regulatory authority before using encryption features on amateur radio frequencies.

+**Legal Clarification:**
+Signing emails and authenticating those are perfectly legal, that also includes text messages etc as long that they are not encrypted.

+Keys can also be used to authenticate against systems - say you want to remotely change settings in a local repeater with secure authentication.
+One only needs support for it in the code base and existing protocols.

 ### Advanced Security
 - **Rate Limiting**: Brute force protection
 - **Replay Protection**: Anti-replay mechanisms